-From the early 1980s to the mid-1990s, he collaborated with Monash IVF to develop various techniques relating to severe forms of male infertility.
-Peter achieved international success for newly developed techniques, and in 1984 and 1991 he worked as a consultant for the World Health Organisation.
+From the early 1980s to the mid-1990s, A/Prof Temple-Smith collaborated with Monash IVF to develop various techniques relating to severe forms of male infertility.
+He achieved international success for newly developed techniques, and in 1984 and 1991 he worked as a consultant for the World Health Organisation.

-In 1988, Peter co-founded and became Director of what would become the Education Program in Reproductive Biology (EPRD), and in 1997 he was appointed Director of Conservation and Research at Zoos holding this position until 2004.
-During this time he was appointed as a Professorial Fellow (Honorary) in the Department of Zoology at the University of Melbourne.
+In 1988, A/Prof Temple-Smith co-founded and became Director of what would become the Education Program in Reproductive Biology (EPRD), and in 1997 he was appointed Director of Conservation and Research at Zoos holding this position until 2004.
+During this time A/Prof Temple-Smith was appointed as a Professorial Fellow (Honorary) in the Department of Zoology at the University of Melbourne.
 He has a continuing interest in the use of ART for improving the conservation of endangered species.

 Dr Sally Catt

 For the past 20 years, Dr Sally Catt has been training and guiding Master and PhD students in all aspects of IVF, including cloning, transgenesis, ICSI, cryopreservation and embryo transfer and since 2006 has taken on a full-time education role as Coordinator of the Master of Clinical Embryology Course.